absolute-quantum/cats-blender-plugin/README.md

     Geometries > Smoothing > Set to "Face"
 - Added: Model: "Fix Model" now sets the bone layer to 0.
   - This means that shadow bones are now editable
+- Added: Model: More models are now compatible (please report non working models to us)
 - Fixed: Model: Using the full body fix no longer shows the "spine length zero" error
 - Fixed: Model: Separating by Loose Parts should no longer crash Blender.
   - Instead it might lag (but that's better than crashing)